milche732/ET/README.md

 However, in case any issues with frontend side please go to ET.Web\ClientApp\ and run "npm install", after run "ng build" to be sure that Angular compiles properly.

 ### Docker
+This process builds and runs app inside docker container, you need to have only docker on your local PC, everythin rest will be downloaded inside the docker.
-In order to run application inside docker container follow this
+In order to run application inside docker follow this
 1. clone project and navigate to the root
 2. run "docker-compose build"
 3. run "docker-compose up"